On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Botnet Traffic Detection

 \subsection{{{Results -- RQ1 (Hardening)}}}

-Table \ref{tab-botnet-rq1} compares the robust accuracy (when attacked by FENCE) of the clean model, the model adversarially trained with PGD, and the model adversarially trained with FENCE.
-The clean model has an accuracy of 3.70\% against FENCE.
-We observe that the PGD-trained model has a 99.70\% robust accuracy, which is comparable to the model trained with FENCE (99\%).
-This reveals that even the unrealistic, unconstrained attack can protect the model as effectively as the target attack.
-The clean performance of the model is not negatively affected in both cases.
+Table \ref{tab-botnet-rq1} compares the robust accuracy (when attacked by FENCE) of the clean models, the models adversarially trained with PGD, and the models adversarially trained with FENCE.
+We observe that the PGD-trained model is perfectly robust against the FENCE attack.
+Across the three datasets, the robust accuracy jumps to 100\% after adversarial training with PGD (just like with FENCE).
+Meanwhile, the clean performance of the models is not affected.
+This reveals that even the unrealistic, unconstrained attack can protect the model as effectively as the realistic attack.